 67. If the child is in serious danger or a crime appears to be taking place, the police should be informed.
-If any part of the child's disclosure raises a concern about the conduct of a member of Charterhouse staff, the procedures in Part Three below should be followed.
+If any part of the child's disclosure contains an allegation against a member of Charterhouse staff, the procedures in Part Three below should be followed first.
 Otherwise, the DSL or Deputy DSLs should be notified immediately by phone or in person, and the disclosure passed on.
-(If the they are unavailable, see paragraph 34).
+(If the DSL or Deputy DSLs are unavailable, see paragraph 34 above).
 Strict confidentiality must be maintained: the matter should not be discussed with persons other than those mentioned here, unless failure to do so would put the child at greater risk.